So why do we need a volatile keyword

 will still be read from local cache.
 That's how most

-articles explain the volatile
+articles explain the volatile keyword, use it

 or